atahanuz/spotify-translator/readme.md

-# spotify-translator
+# Spotify Translator

-Display translated lyrics of the currently playing Spotify track in real time, extremely simple to use!
-It is 2024 but Spotify still doesn't provide a native solution to translate lyrics of the non-English songs so I had to come with this solution.
+Display translated lyrics of the currently playing Spotify track in real-time!
+It is 2024, but Spotify still doesn't provide a native solution to translate lyrics of non-English songs, so I had to come up with this solution.

 ## Installation